 During the year, the Fund updated its terms and conditions on 15 Rabi' II 1445H (corresponding to 30 October 2023) which have been approved by the Capital Market Authority "CMA".

-The Fund Manager and the Administrator of the Fund is Saudi Fransi Capital Company.
-The Custodian of the Fund is HSBC Saudi Arabia.
+The Fund Manager of the Fund is Saudi Fransi Capital Company.
+The Custodian and Fund Administrator of the Fund is HSBC Saudi Arabia.

 2. REGULATORY AUTHORITY